WTAG: History

 Limited by the downtown location, a site was located that would allow for construction of towers.
 A farm on Shrewsbury Street in Holden, about 5 mi north of the center of Worcester, was purchased in 1934.
 Construction of a new transmitting facility was begun in 1935.
 On February 2, 1937, WTAG began transmitting with a power of 1000 watts using a three tower directional antenna system.
 This transmitter site has been in continuous use since that time.
 The transmitter used was an RCA 1-D which was kept until 1977.

-September 21, 1938, saw the infamous 1938 New England hurricane, which leveled all three towers between 5:00 and 5:20 p.m.
+On September 21, 1938, the 1938 New England hurricane leveled all three towers between 5:00 and 5:20 pm.
 WTAG operated from the 20 Franklin Street location until May 19, 1939, when the replacement of all three towers was completed.
 The replacement towers, self-supported and 375 ft tall built by the Blaw-Knox company, are still in use today.

 WTAG's master control and studios were substantially renovated in 1939.
 The acoustics of the studio were much improved and theater seating allowed for an audience for live programming.
 The custom RCA mixing console was one of the largest built by RCA for a radio station.
 WTAG had its own orchestra and originated many music and dramatic shows from studio A.

-April 9, 1940, marked the beginning of daytime operation with power of 5,000 watts.
+The station's daytime power was increased to 5,000 watts on April 9, 1940.
 Nighttime operation with 5,000 watts began January 2, 1942.
 Two additional Blaw-Knox towers were added to allow 5 kW directional night time operation.
 The five towers at the Holden site survived the 1953 Worcester tornado.
 However, one of the towers was lost to Hurricane Carol in 1954.
 The nighttime directional pattern was reworked to use the four remaining towers.
 The fallen one was never replaced.
 Those four towers are still in use today.